ktalib/BankTransferErrorPage/README.md

 - Tailwind CSS team for the amazing framework
 - Font Awesome for the icons
-- OPay for design inspiration

 ## 📞 Support

-For support, email support@example.com or open an issue in the repository.
+For support, email iorkuakator@gmail.com or open an issue in the repository.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Daniel